 Prime Minister Lal Bahadur Shastri’s outstanding bank loan was paid by his widow Mrs. Lalita Shastri who had a large family to support with her meagre pension.
 Unlike most politicians and their families, Lalita Shastri vacated the official residence after her husband’s death.
 Two years later, Indira Gandhi allotted the house to her where she lived till her death 25 years later. .

-That he had to bargain away the fruits of the victory earned by the Armed Forces at the negotiating table in Tashkent moderated by the Soviet Government, they say, was what caused a heart attack later in the night and killed him was what the Indian public were given to believe.
+That he had to bargain away the fruits of the victory earned by the Armed Forces at the negotiating table in Tashkent moderated by the Soviet Government, they say, was what caused a heart attack later in the night and killed him.
+That, in any case, was what the Indian public were given to believe.
 Mrs. Lalita Shastri, his wife who fended the family when he was jailed by British rulers for eleven years, never accepted that story.
 I could earnestly believe the rumour (which was neither accepted nor denied by the Union Government till today) that Shastri was killed at Tashkent by the CIA for authorizing Dr. Homi Bhabha to start India’s nuclear program.
 CIA officer Robert Crowley was reported to have claimed, “And we nailed Shastri as well.
 Another cow-loving rag head”,.
-If that claim needed ratification, Bhabha himslef was was killed 13 days after the great man’s death in an Air crash over Mont Blanc on the border between France and Italy.
+If that claim needed ratification, Bhabha himself was was killed 13 days after the great man’s death in an Air crash over Mont Blanc on the border between France and Italy.
 The cause of the crash was never explained. , but some leaked files carried the report that there was rapid decompression in the cabin due to an explosion in the cargo hold.
 The twin deaths, underlined the suspicious circumstances. .”
-Responding to an RTI, the Central Government is said to have declined to give details of Shastri’s death because that would ‘upset India’s relations with a foreign country..
+Responding to an RTI, the Central Government declined to give details of Shastri’s death because that would ‘upset India’s relations with a foreign country..

 While serving in the Electronic Engineering and Installation Unit of the Indian Air Force in a block just outside the South Block which housed the Prime Minster’s Office, I gathered from his personal staff (some of whom would sit during lunch breaks on the circular gardens facing the military post office (where in 1978 I spotted the then Defence Minister, George Fernandez, standing ahead of me in line to buy postal stamps) that the Prime Minister (Shastriji to them) used to share pot luck with them during lunch time.

 When I remember Lal Bahadur Shastri, I can’t help recollecting another person of unmatched integrity and dignity – Gulazri Lal Nanda, two-time Prime minister, both times for 13 days – a record matched by Atal Bihari Vajpayee several years later.
-If Shastri had resigned as railway minister taking responsibility for a railway accident (a Bitish practice never repeated by any railway minister anytime later in India where rail accidents were a rupee a dozen) and , as the Home Minister, retracted the out-of-turn promotion of his son by a ministerial order, Nanda resigned as the Home Minister admitting his failure to root out corruption.
+If Shastri had resigned as railway minister taking responsibility for a railway accident (a Bitish practice never repeated by any railway minister anytime later in India where rail accidents were a rupee a dozen) , Nanda, who, as the Home Minister, retracted the out-of-turn promotion of his son by a ministerial order, Nanda resigned as the Home Minister admitting his failure to root out corruption.
 His anti-corruption stance made him unpopular within the party; the reason why he was not even considered for the Prime Ministerial Post (while still being the ‘interim’ Prime Minister) by the Congress Party.

 Sometime in 1985, I found this old man, bent with age, waiting at the bus stand outside the INA market in New Delhi.
 He had a cloth bag in his hand with radish and spinach leaves peeping out of the bag.
 The old man seemed to raise some kind of an impression in my mind as I drove my Ambassador past him, and then realization dawned like a bolt from the blue : Gulzarilal Nanda, the Congressman who resigned from the party when Indira Gandhi declared emergency.
 I reversed, stopped the car, got out and greeted him.in all humiliy, only restraining myself from touching his feet in the North Indian fashion.